What Happened to Jcpenney?

 The appointment of new CEO Ron Johnson in June 2011 marked a significant shift in the company's direction.
 Johnson implemented a transformative plan that included hiring outsiders and removing the discount pricing strategy.
 However, these strategies had a detrimental impact on the JCPenney brand.

-See also What Happened to Gaia Online?
+See also What Happened to Commodore?

 The massive store revamp, without proper validation of ideas, alienated the target audience and confused consumers.
 This, in turn, damaged the company's reputation and led to significant financial losses.